Frieda-VI/Aviation/docs/pages/Api/Server.md

 ## Basic Configuration

-Server scripts using *Aviation* should require and `.await()` until it starts.
+Server scripts using *Aviation* should require and `.Await()` until it starts.
 You would usually want to dedicate an entire server script just for the creation of RemoteObjects and in that script, you should call the `.Start()` method on *Aviation*.

 ``` lua hl_lines="5 6"
 --// Aviation runner dedicated to creating RemoteEvents \\--